subtract0/super-duper-disco/PLAN.md

 - **Agent Mock Compliance:** Audited all orchestration and Telegram bot test files to ensure agent mocks passed to AgentManager.deployAgent or set in manager.agents are always EventEmitter-compatible (BaseAgent or subclass).
 Updated any non-compliant mocks.
 Regression-proofed test templates.
 - **Error Propagation & Logging:** Reviewed and enhanced error propagation and logging in agent creation stack (API handler, orchestrator, agentManager, factory).
 All errors are now logged with stack traces and rethrown at every level.
 Added catch-all error handler at the top-level of the Next.js API handler for /api/agents.
 - **Test Harness Error Handling:** Added a global process-level error handler in the E2E test harness to capture unhandled exceptions and rejections.
 All errors are now logged to the console and test-debug.log for full traceability.
-- **Node.js Version Blocker [RESOLVED 2025-04-21]:** Node.js version is now v23.11.0 as required.
-E2E lifecycle tests are no longer blocked by environment version.
+- **Node.js Version:** Node.js v23.11.0 is now required and active.
+All environment and version blockers are resolved as of 2025-04-21.
+E2E lifecycle tests are unblocked.

 #### Next Steps
 1. **Address Jest Reporter Issue**: